Charley Havlat

 Private First Class Charles Havlat (November 4, 1910 – May 7, 1945) is recognized as being the last United States Army soldier to be killed in combat in the European Theater of Operations during World War II.
-On May 7, 1945, he was a member of a reconnaissance patrol of the 803rd Tank Destroyer Battalion operating near Volary, Czechoslovakia.
+On May 7, 1945, he was a member of a reconnaissance patrol of the 803rd Tank Destroyer Battalion operating near present day Volary, Czech Republic.
 The patrol was ambushed by German soldiers, and Havlat was struck and killed by small arms fire about ten minutes before the news that all German troops in Europe were to obey a ceasefire order reached his unit, and only about six hours before the unconditional surrender of Germany.

 Early life

-Charley Havlat was born on November 4, 1910, in rural Saline County, Nebraska, to Anton M. (1880–1958) and Antonia (née Nemec) Havlat (1889–1956).
-Charley's parents were immigrants from Czechoslovakia.
-His father Anton, from Ronov nad Doubravou, arrived in the United States on November 12, 1903, and first came to Omaha, Nebraska.
-His mother Antonia was from Ondrušky.
+Charley Havlat was born on November 4, 1910, in rural Saline County, Nebraska, to Anton M. and Antonia (née Nemec) Havlat.
+Charley's parents immigrated separately from the present day Czech Republic.
+His father Anton, from present day Ronov, which is a part of the municipality of Ořechov (Žďár nad Sázavou District), arrived in the United States on November 12, 1903, and first came to Omaha, Nebraska.
+His mother Antonia was from present day Ondrušky, Czechia.
 Anton and Antonia were married in March 1909, and later moved to a farm in Saline County.
 Charley was the oldest of six children.
-He had three brothers, Rudolf "Rudy" (1912–2003), Lumir (1914–1983), and Adolph A. Havlat (1925–2021), and two sisters, Matilda (1916–2002) and Lillian Havlat (1920–2017).
 Charley worked as a farm hand and started a trucking company with his brother Lumir, hauling grain, rocks, and salt between Dorchester and Crete and in eastern Nebraska.
 He never married.